freenas/freenas-docs/userguide/quick.rst

       http://192.168.1.108

-Once the system has an IP address, input that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
-You should be prompted to input the password for the root user, as seen
+Once the system has an IP address, enter that address into a graphical web browser from a computer capable of accessing the network containing the %brand% system.
+The password for the root user is requested as shown in
 :numref:`Figure %s <quick_enter_root_pass_fig>`.